AmirHosein-Gharaati/HOC-AI/README.md

 # :)
-Special thanks to Shiraz university ACM for holding the conference and [jadi](https://github.com/jadijadi)(for code).
+Special thanks to Shiraz university ACM group for holding the conference and [jadi](https://github.com/jadijadi)(for code).